Two-stage Online Reusable Resource Allocation: Reservation, Overbooking and Confirmation Call: Regret Analysis for Stage I

+\textbf{Intuition: safety stocks for overbooking control.} The key question for Stage I is: ``How many reservations can we safely accept for Day $k$?''
+The answer depends on how many reservations will actually show up, which is uncertain due to cancellations.
+The threshold $\hat{B}_t^{(k)}$ answers a related question: ``How many confirmed guests can we \emph{expect} from current reservations?''
+Since cancellations are random, we cannot use the expected value alone—we must add a safety margin to avoid overbooking with high probability.
+This margin shrinks as $p^{(k)}(t) \to 1$ (closer to service time, fewer cancellations possible), allowing more reservations to be accepted as uncertainty resolves.
+Figure \ref{fig::dass_I_schematic} illustrates this mechanism, showing how the acceptance threshold stays above the expected show-up curve by a safety margin that tightens over time.

-To begin with, for the service starting on Day $k$, at any time $t\le k$ we set a dynamic threshold $\hat{B}^{(k)}_{t}$ as a high-probability upper bound of the expected number of non-cancelled Type I reservations.
-With a slight abuse on the notations, denoting ${B}^{(k)}_{t}$ to be the number of accepted Type I reservations that are not cancelled yet, we set the dynamic threshold to be
+For service starting on Day $k$, we maintain a dynamic threshold $\hat{B}^{(k)}_{t}$ that upper-bounds the expected number of non-cancelled Type I reservations with high probability.
+Let ${B}^{(k)}_{t}$ denote the number of accepted Type I reservations not yet cancelled at time $t\le k$.
+The threshold takes the form

-If a Type I customer sends a booking request at time $t$ for Day $k$ service, we will reject this booking if accepting this request causes $\hat{B}^{(k)}_{t}$ to exceed the ``underestimated" remaining resource capacity $\hat{C}^{(k)}$ on Day $k$.
-We remark that the remaining resource capacity may differ in different cases of the occupancy duration.
-For the two cases mentioned in the last section, the estimated capacity $\hat{C}^{(k)}$ is the solution to:
+where $p^{(k)}(t)$ is the confirmation rate and the safety stock accounts for randomness in cancellations.
+Similarly, we estimate the remaining resource capacity as